 Marrakech to the Atlas Mountains

 Leaving Marrakech early morning, we headed to the Middle and High Atlas mountains on the Tichka pass.

-When you say Morocco, people often don’t think of snow capped mountains, but these mountain ranges are both spectacular and so diverse with constantly changing landscapes.
-Parts of the Middle Atlas could have passed for a landscape from Europe; cherry blossom, dense wooded forests, apple plantations.
+When you say Morocco, people often don’t think of snow-capped mountains, but the Atlas Mountain Ranges are not only spectacular but so diverse with constantly changing landscapes.

-Delightful colourful restaurants line the river banks offering fantastic Moroccan tagines, homemade cous cous and, of course, olives and mint tea.
+Throughout the Middle Atlas charming, colourful restaurants line the river banks offering beautiful Moroccan tagines, homemade couscous and, of course, olives and mint tea.
 And when we say the restaurants line the river, you may actually get your feet wet!

-These mountain ranges are the home to Morocco’s traditional Berber tribes.
+The Atlas Mountains are home to Morocco’s traditional Berber tribes.
 Small villages dot the side of the road, as well as those perched impossibly on the sides of the highest peaks.

-Aside from farming, local Berber women have established women’s cooperatives throughout the Atlas Mountains, harvesting and producing the extremely rare Argan oil from the Argan nut endemic to the area.
+Aside from farming, local Berber women have established women’s cooperatives throughout the Atlas Mountains, harvesting and producing the scarce Argan oil from the Argan nut endemic to the area.

 After making it over the dizzying heights of the High Atlas, we start to head closer to sea level on our way to the World Heritage Site of Ait Benhaddou.

-Passing through Ouarzazate and many Berber villages sprinkling the Skoura oasis we spend the night in the Valley of the Rose.
+Passing through Ouarzazate and many Berber villages sprinkling the Skoura oasis we spend the night in the Valley of Roses.

 As we walk through the incredibly serene garden environment, we notice the small plantations of alfalfa and wheat.
 Orchards of almond trees, dates, apples, cherry blossom, apricots and much more.
 It is peaceful, beautiful and more incredibly; abundant!